Last Updated July, 2021

 The best option, in this case, may be to book airbnb.
 There are many airbnbs available from more budget private rooms to luxurious houses.

 Burgazada is the least popular of the islands.
 Surprisingly, many people think that there is nothing to do there.
-When in reality, it can keep you busy for many days.
+When in reality, it can keep you busy for a couple of days.
 This island is the island of dreams and flowers and knows how to attract travelers with its romance and tranquility.

 If you don’t have much time to devote to Burgaz, at least come to see the amazing sunset at the Kalpazankaya Rock.